 There is a growing demand on European routes, and airlines are trying to manage this increase in the number of passengers by introducing bigger and bigger aircraft.
 This is how we get to travel with widebody aircraft on short and medium flights.

 We also have some concrete examples, such as Madrid - Amsterdam with Boeing 787 Dreamliner Air Europa.
 Another example is the well-known LATAM flight with the Boeing 787-9 Dreamliner between Madrid and Frankfurt at great prices.

-From October 31, Finnair will introduce Airbus A330-300 aircraft on the Helsinki - Brussels route, on Wednesdays and Saturdays.
-As of April 2019, Finnair will also fly with Airbus A350-900 on Saturday, alternating with Airbus A330-300.
-The rest of the flights will be operated by aircraft of the type Embraer E190 and Airbus A319.
+From 31 October, Finnair will introduce Airbus A330-300 aircraft on the Helsinki - Brussels route on Wednesdays and Saturdays.
+Following that from April 2019, Finnair will also fly with Airbus A350-900 on Saturday, alternating with Airbus A330-300.
+The rest of the flights will be operated with Embraer E190 and Airbus A319 aircraft.

 Airbus A330 and Airbus A350 flight schedule

 AY1541 Helsinki 07:35 - 09:15 Brussels A330-300, A350-900 Wednesday, Saturday